 Sometimes you just know.
-The majority of pharmacy students on our Albany Campus come to ACPHS directly from high school and enroll in our Pre-Pharmacy program.
+The majority of pharmacy students come to ACPHS directly from high school and enroll in our Pre-Pharmacy program.
 Some of these students have a family member who is a pharmacist.
 Others may have worked in a pharmacy in high school or perhaps job shadowed a pharmacist.
 For high school students who have made the decision to become pharmacists, the Early Assurance program is the way to go.

 Early Assurance students who complete the two-year Pre-Pharmacy program at ACPHS and meet the stated progression requirements (see below) are guaranteed a seat in the first professional year (P1) of the Doctor of Pharmacy program.
 No reapplying.
+No PCAT.
 No worrying if there will be a spot for you.

 Cumulative GPA Categories